CenturyLinkCloud/GettingStarted/Servers/Snapshot.md

   "contentIsHTML": false
 }}}

 Snapshots allow a server to be quickly reverted back to a set point in time.
 A snapshot is not a backup of a machine and should not be used as such!
 A snapshot must be deleted within a 10 day window.
-If an existing snapshot exists, it will be deleted.
+If there is an snapshot, it will be deleted when a new snapshot is taken.

-**Navigate to the Status Page for the Server you wish to create a Snapshot of**

-There are two ways of creating a snapshot.
+Once you've navigated to the server who's storage allocation you wish to edit, there are two ways of creating a snapshot.
 To Create a snapshot you can:

-Select ‘snapshot’ from the ‘actions’ drop down.
+1. Select ‘snapshot’ from the ‘actions’ drop down.

-Click on the ‘add’ button next to the ‘snapshot’ label in the Server Info panel on the right side of the page.
+2. Click on the ‘add’ button next to the ‘snapshot’ label in the Server Info panel on the right side of the page.

 **Create Snapshot Window**